VectorZeroAI/NullWriter/README.md

 We wrap it all into a tinkerer GUI with 2 text fields and a start button, and thats it.

 (*note that only the final story is displayed in the text field for the displaying.
 All the other LLM outputs can only be seen in the json.*)

+[p1.1 changes]

+in config.py, the option "USE_GEMINI" was added, and if you set it to true, the programm will use the gemini related configurations, including the gemini api key.